ChatScript/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 You may use either `?` or `\?` when asking if the sentence has a question in it.
 You would generally only do this in a rejoinder.

+## Concept intersection keywords
+If you join a word (or a concept) and one or more concepts, that represents the intersection of them. e.g., (~animals~tasty) will reference all animals considered tasty.

+Note, you cannot use word~1 (meaning specification) or word~n (pos-tag specification) on your first word.

 ### Function Call - `^xxx(...)`